Family Tax Benefit (FTB), Child Care Subsidy (CCS) and Parental Leave Pay (PPL) customer/child going overseas 007-02080000

 Contents

-Accepting information from nominees
+Accepting information from and disclosing information to nominees

 Initial contact by customers claiming payments for families